syncfusion-content/fileformat-docs/File-Formats/Presentation/Comments.md

 {% endhighlight %}
 {% endtabs %}
 ## Deleting the comment
 Deleting a comment will remove all its replies from the PowerPoint slide.
 You can also delete a particular reply comment from a slide.
 You can delete a comment by specifying its reference or by specifying its position.
-The parent comment will be at index 0 and the reply comments will hold the incremental index positions.
 The following code example demonstrates how to delete a comment from a slide.
 {% tabs %}
 {% highlight c# %}